ipoerner/largo/README.md

     to a login shell.
 Invoke this script from somewhere within your projects source repository.

-* config

-  Put links to your configuration files here (i.e. `~/.gitconfig`).
-These will be mirrored on your Docker containers home directory.

-  You can also provide additional SSH keys which are not installed on your host system by putting them into `config/.ssh`.

 * examples

   A few example projects and a template Dockerfile to use for your own projects.